Sheila Pinkel: Political art (1981– )

 In the mid-1980s, Pinkel began moving back and forth between her light works and engaged political art, sometimes combining them.
 Thermonuclear Gardens (1981–1991) was a series of twelve installations—its title a pun on military "plants"—that investigated the growth of the U.S. military-industrial complex and nuclear industry and its negative impact on the environment, health, jobs sectors and geo-political regions; it combined in-depth, footnoted research, text, light works, and photocopied and crumpled images (of fighter planes, hands and faces).
+Pinkel stated that she had "decided to make art installations as information artworks in order to educate others and myself" based on her belief that "people are empowered by information".
 Thermonuclear Gardens #5 (University of Southern California Atelier Gallery, 1985) focused on American arms sales, combining a central map indicating international weapon transaction locations, explanatory text, and take-out food containers housing dead plants above and below the map, which listed arms dealers.
 In Thermonuclear Gardens #12 (1991), Pinkel critiqued the nuclear and energy industries In works such as A Portal Into Tomorrow and Solar Energy by, for example, reproducing a glib ad for a personal radiation monitoring device alongside facts and personal statements detailing the actual dangers of radiation.

 The graphic posters of Pinkel's "Consumer Research" companion series examined American consumption patterns and the politics of language.
 They juxtaposed shifting dictionary definitions of "consumer" or "consume"—destructive in 1962 and benign in 1979—and maps and images of the globe to explore commercial, political and ecological forms of First-to-Third World domination; Real Eyes, Realize, Real Lies (1988) featured a haunting image of a grizzled Native American, captioned with the title in stacked form.
 Related installations explored the fragility and temporality of nature, including Site/Unseen (2001), a tiled mural of prints of old and disappearing forests in Bali on top of Astroturf, some of it exposed by tile spaces left empty.